Best Grooming Supplies: Razors, Shavers, Trimmers, Cosmetics

 Every man has a shave of his own.
 Some like disposable razors (aka. cartridge razors) and ice water, others prefer the services of a personal barber (and why not, after all?).
 There are those who get berserk attacking their growth with an open blade (straight razor), having switched something by Metallica to full blast.
 Such a variety of tastes is, rather, a bad token, as there was said once that everything good is good in the same way.
 Yes, for the majority of male people shaving is an everyday torture, to avoid which they’d sooner deny their beloved ones the pleasure of touching their soft and smooth cheeks when kissing in other cases.
-Anyways every man needs good shaving supplies for his daily routine.
+Anyways every man needs good shaving and barber supplies for his daily routine.

 How to start a fight with bristles in the most effective and pleasant way?
 That’s right, by selecting a proper “tool” and a minimum set of cosmetics for shaving.

 What Is Better Dry or Wet Shaving?

 It is known that shaving can be either wet or dry, depending on using or not using the water while shaving.
 The razor, the successor of the straight razor, is the simplest modern device for wet shaving.
 It isn’t a rare thing to hear from a man nowadays something like, “No matter how many blades they add, a strait is the best.”
 Not an ungrounded opinion.
 With proper handling, the razor will, perhaps, surpass any Gilette’s “Mach” or “Fusion”.

 Dry shaving, namely shaving with the electric rotary shavers or foil shavers considered more gentle and convenient.
 However, this method has its drawbacks: it is impossible to shave with electric shaver as clean as it can be done by using a good razor and shaving foam.
 And it isn’t a guarantee against irritation, anyway, despite the fact that the shaver’s blades don’t touch the skin directly.